We are very relaxed in our dress, comfort is our priority. Come as you are.

 We encourage everyone to participate in our after worship fellowship, lovingly called, Holy Grounds Café, in the Great Hall where we normally offer a variety of homemade goods, fruit, cheese, coffee, water, and juice.

 We have designated church representatives who would love to talk with you.
 If you have a particular concern they can connect you with the correct person who can address your questions, or speak with one of the ushers.
-Father Peter is always available for conversation after the service.
-Please sign our Guest Book by the Sanctuary doors if you would like Father Peter to contact you.
+Rev. Mia is always available for conversation after the service.
+Please sign our Guest Book by the Sanctuary doors if you would like Rev. Mia to contact you.

 Yes, we have three designated handicapped parking spaces, a building elevator and our worship and fellowship spaces, including bathrooms, are fully accessible.